Mesnage-Org/pgfinder/lib/docs/smithereens.md

 [here][pgfinder_web] (see also [PGFinder documentation][pgfinder_docs]).

-The array of peptidoglycans is vast and the purpose of Smithereens is to allow users to specify their own list of building blocks and target multimers and have these molecular masses serve as input to the current [PGFinder][pgfinder].
+The array of peptidoglycans is vast and the purpose of Smithereens is to allow users to specify their own list of muropeptide structures and have these molecular masses serve as input to the current [PGFinder][pgfinder].

-Because of the stack (set of software) being used in the project and that it is currently under heavy development automated deployment is not yet in place.
-To which end the following steps are required to build the software and integrate it with the WebUI.
+Because of the stack (set of software) being used in the project and the fact that it is currently under heavy development means automated deployment is not yet in place.
+Until this build process is automated, the following steps are required to build the software and integrate it with the WebUI.

 ### Pre-requisites